xoofx/atlassian.net-sdk/Atlassian.Jira.Test.Integration/ReadMe.txt

 	- Note: the process may be interrupted by a prompt that asks if you want to subscribe to atlassian's dev mailing list.

+3. Login to Jira and skip all the tutorials if needed.

-3. Load test data into Jira Server
+4. Load test data into Jira Server
 	- Run "Atlassian.Jira.Test.Integration.Setup\bin\Debug\JiraSetup.exe setup".
 	- Note: If the process fails with an exception, run the command again.

-4. Run the unit tests in this project
+5. Run the unit tests in this project